chabi87r/P2P-P2R/README.md

 Exchange of P2R tokens for PEC in a 1: 2 ratio, i.e. 1 P2R token will be exchangeable for 2 PEC coins
 Purchase of the mining share of the PEC coin, i.e. cryptocurrency miners in the cloud - PEC coin minting.
 The funds obtained from the sale of "excavators" of the PEC coins will be transferred to a wallet called PFPEC of the P2P P2R foundation, access to which will be secured by a smart contract.

-Purchase of a distributor license for PoS devices owned by PayEye .
+Purchase of a distributor license for PoS devices owned by Pay .
 P2R tokens used to carry out transactions on the P2P P2R blockchain will be irretrievably burned in the     amount of 50% with each transaction made.
 The value of the PEC coin will be determined by a simple mathematical operation represented by the following notation:
 	1 * $ PEC = (P2R + PET) / x * mPEC